silverstripe/cwp/docs/en/01_Working_with_projects/11_Infrastructural_considerations.md

 The preferred way to handle your long-running processes is via the [queuedjobs](https://github.com/symbiote/silverstripe-queuedjobs) module.
-You can extend the time limit of a PHP process by using the SilverStripe Framework APIs `increase_time_limit_to`.
+You can extend the time limit of a PHP process by using the SilverStripe Framework APIs `\SilverStripe\Core\Environment::increaseTimeLimitTo()`.

 Consider using [caching](/performance-guide/caching) to speed up request execution.